 Work shifts were usually a two week on/two week off, or three week on/three week off schedule, depending on where the pilot was assigned.
 Work-overs were not uncommon.
 Security flights carried a trained observer (an armed Doyon security specialist) and flew either north or south from Fairbanks along the pipeline corridor, six hours a day, depending on weather and specific requirements.
 Pilots assigned to pump stations flew surveillance missions, passenger flights, medical evacuations, oil spill response, pipeline training flights, remote site maintenance and sling load missions.

-Remote site maintenance flights servicing AT&T communication towers along the pipeline were the most demanding and frequent of all the missions.
-Although the flights were not a priority over other Alyeska requirements, routine maintenance, equipment upgrades and frequent repairs hauling technicians, installers and mechanics consumed most of a the pilot's time.
+Remote site maintenance flights servicing AT&T communication towers along the pipeline were the most demanding of all the missions.
+Although the flights were not a priority over other Alyeska requirements, routine maintenance, equipment upgrades and repairs required the frequent transport of technicians, installers and mechanics on a regular basis.

 Although the aircraft and crew was assigned to a specific pump station, they supported other pump stations in the area.
 The Pump Station 5 helicopter and crew also supported the Yukon Response Base, while the Pump Station 4 helicopter supported Pump Stations 3, 2 and 1, and the Glennallen helicopter supported the Delta Response Base and Pump Stations 10 and 12.

 Flights between pump stations to pick up passengers were usually flown solo, providing some interesting excursions.
 Wildlife was more abundant in the area along the pipeline and picking up an occasional moose or caribou antler was a welcome diversion.
 Even when flying security missions, a break for lunch atop a picturesque mountain or stopping to spend an hour casting a fishing lure in a clear stream could be a nice change of routine.